Keto Pineapple Upside-Down Cake

 This is totally optional, but to make the top of the cake shiny, you can brush 1-2 tablespoons of sugar-free pineapple syrup on top of the cake.

-Here are my tips to use high-carb pineapple in keto recipes.
+Here are my tips for using high-carb pineapple in keto recipes.

 Tip 1: Use Fresh Pineapple